eddspencer/populus/README.md

 val (pool, generations) = ga.evolution()
 ```

-The resulting pool is all the chromosomes of the last generation (potention matches to tartget
+The resulting pool is all the chromosomes of the last generation (potential matches to target
 string) ordered by their fitness score descending.
 So you should find that `pool.head == target`.